 In order to ensure that the personal information held by Verizon is accurate and up to date, Verizon actively encourages individuals to inform Verizon when their personal information changes.
-Verizon will take reasonable steps to ensure that personal information that is inaccurate, having regard to the purposes for which it is processed, is erased or rectified without delay.
+Verizon will take every reasonable step to ensure that personal information that is inaccurate, having regard to the purposes for which it is processed, is erased or rectified without delay.

-Rule 3B - Verizon will only keep personal information for as long as is necessary for the purposes for which it is collected and further processed.
+Rule 3B - Verizon will only keep personal information for as long as is necessary for the purposes for which it is processed.